davidyell/Learning-GraphQL/README.md

 ## Real data

-If you want to use actual data you can download the 'Standard' format json from https://mtgjson.com/downloads/all-files/#standard and save it into the `/app/database` folder and run the seeder `artisan db:seed -- StandardSeeder` which will populate the database with all the cards from the Standard format.
+If you want to use actual data you can download the 'Standard' format json from https://mtgjson.com/downloads/all-files/#standard and save it into the `/app/database` folder and run the seeder `artisan db:seed StandardSeeder` which will populate the database with all the cards from the Standard format.

+To have the Sets also, you'll need to download the `SetList` from https://mtgjson.com/downloads/all-files/#setlist and save it into the `/app/database` folder and run the seeder `artisan db:seed SetSeeder` which will populate the database with the card set data.

 [More info on WhatsInStandard.com](https://whatsinstandard.com/)